 And that's exactly what fans have been saying since the Walnut Creek resident released a handful of pulse-pounding songs on iTunes, written and sung by him, under the moniker "Newsted."

 In the hard-rock world, news that Newsted is delivering ferocious music again is a cause for celebration.
-He was the bassist for Metallica for 15 years, during which time the pioneering San Francisco metal outfit became one of the biggest bands on the
+He was the bassist for Metallica for 15 years, during which time the pioneering San Francisco metal outfit became one of the biggest bands on the planet.

 He left in 2001 when he clashed with bandmates over his desire to do side projects.
 And he did indeed branch out, into everything from jam-band rock to TV to painting.